SimonBiggs/scriptedforms/README.md

 software community, and to maintain compatibility with other licenses instead of appending these limitation of liability clauses to the AGPL-3.0+, instead, the Apache-2.0 was included as well.

+### A note about license requirements

+If you only ever use this code internally within your company to create GUIs the only people who need to have access to the source code are those users within your company.
+You do not need to share your code external to youe comoany if you only ever use this library internally.